Home » Mass Layoffs and the WARN Act in New York

 The New York WARN Act

 The New York WARN Act also protects workers.
-It offers even stronger protections than federal law.
+In fact, New York offers even stronger protections than the federal law.

 In New York, the act applies to companies with at least 50 workers.
 If a closing affects 25 or more workers, employers must follow WARN requirements.
 It also covers mass layoffs of 250 workers from one site or as few as 25 workers if they represent one-third of the company’s workforce.